 Competition EPSO/AST-SC/08/19 and EPSO/AST-SC/09/19:

-As already announced, the Assessment Centre tests initially planned to take place in Brussels or Luxembourg will now be delivered in remote format.
-The Group Exercise will be cancelled and replaced by a remote Situational Competency based Interview (SCBI), which is better suited to an online testing format.
+The Group Exercise has been replaced by a remote Situational competency-based interview (SCBI), which is better suited to an online testing format.

-In the meantime, please check your EPSO account regularly for updates.
+In the meantime, candidates should check their EPSO account regularly for updates.

 Selection procedure CAST/P (CAST Permanent):

-If you have been invited to a test in October, but could not book and/or sit for the test due to the reasons related to Covid-19, please note that you will be invited again to the tests in November unless you contact EPSO and clearly state that you do not wish to be re-invited.
-Please note that EPSO will re-invite those candidates who had renewed their interest in the relevant profile by midnight 21 October 2020 only.
+If you have been invited to a test but could not book and/or sit for the test due to reasons related to Covid-19, please note that you are invited again to the tests during the next testing period unless you contact EPSO and clearly state that you do not wish to be re-invited.
+Please also note that EPSO will re-invite only those candidates who renew their interest in the relevant application.
 Once you make sure your interest was renewed, you do not need to contact EPSO individually or take any other action.
-At the end of October, you will receive an invitation via your EPSO account.
+You will receive an invitation via your EPSO account.

 Please be aware that the selection/recruitment procedure for a position for which you had been pre-selected may not have been suspended.
 EPSO and the recruiting services cannot be held responsible if you are not contacted despite succeeding in the tests for which you had been invited as a result of this measure.